 - Remove the pack and wipe away the residue using a paper towel.

 You can use this remedy for 4 consecutive days in a week for a month.
 This remedy, as per certain testimonies, can also help in treating external hemorrhoids and cysts and nodes.
-However, consult your doctor as there is less information in this aspect.
+However, consult your doctor as there is less information about this castor oil application.

-That’s with the benefits and jamaican black castor oil uses.
-But how can you procure it?
-Are you going to get it at your nearest store?
+Now that you know what Jamaican Black castor oil can do for you, where can you find it?
+Are you going to find it at your nearest store?

 Where To Buy Jamaican Black Castor Oil?

 You can get your Jamaican black castor oil from your nearest store or even online.
 A couple of top brands include Sunny Isle Regular Jamaican Black Castor Oil and Tropic Isle Jamaican Black Castor Oil.

 Though this castor oil is amazingly beneficial, there are a few things to be kept in mind.